Omaha Car Accident Lawyers Who Work for You

 Proving a driver was distracted can be difficult.
 But our investigation will look for any evidence a driver was not paying attention to the road.
 This can help us establish negligence and prove the other driver was at fault.

 In some car accidents, it wasn't a driver that was negligent.
-Some accidents can be traced back to a defect in the car itself.
+Some crashes can be traced back to a defect in the car itself.
 A tire suddenly blows out.
 There's an electrical short or transmission trouble.
 An airbag doesn't function properly.
 Suddenly, an accident can happen.
 And you can be hurt as a result.

 In our investigation, we'll find out exactly what happened.
 The negligence may lie with an auto manufacturer, the manufacturer of a part or both.
 We can gather the evidence that proves negligence led to the crash that left you injured.
 These cases can take time, but we are dedicated to helping you get the compensation you deserve.